How To Store Cashmere - 9 Step Guide

 Clean cashmere is long-lasting cashmere, so make sure you’ve washed yours thoroughly if it’s headed for long-haul storage time.
 If you think your cashmere would benefit from a soak, you can leave it submerged for 10-30 minutes.

-For more on washing cashmere, click the link to our blog.
+For more on washing cashmere, click here for a link to our article.

 If it’s your first time washing that piece, however, check for color-fastness by washing a small inner seam and checking for transfer by blotting a towel on the spot.